tusharpandey13/workspace-cli/src/templates/exploration-analysis.prompt.md

 1. Question the premise: What assumptions about this codebase might be wrong?
 2. Isolate problem domain: Authentication flows, session management, security patterns?
 3. Assume past decisions were rational: What constraints led to current architecture?
-4. Research patterns: Look for Auth0-specific patterns, NextJS integration approaches
+4. Research patterns: Look for established patterns, framework integration approaches
 5. Discover opportunities: Where can developer experience be improved?
 </thinking>